-Content: "Community of learners" forum for teachers enrolled in the Continuing Teaching License Program.
-Taken at the end of the program.
-Includes presentation of the portfolio begun in ED 520A/620A.
-Prerequisites: ED-520A/620A.
+Content: "Community of learners" forum for teachers pursuing a Continuing Teaching License Program.
+Supports candidates as they develop a portfolio of evidence demonstrating they have acquired the skills necessary for recommendation for an Oregon Continuing Teaching License.
+Includes presentation of the portfolio begun in the first Professional Portfolio course.

+Prerequisites: ED 520A/ED 620A.

-Restrictions: Initial Teaching License and admission to a Continuing Teaching License program.
-Credits: 1 semester hour.
+Restrictions: Initial Teaching License and admission to a

+Continuing Teaching License program.